 - Customer responsibility Supervises compliance with relevant standards and laws and takes into account health, safety, fairness, retention of customer information, monitoring and measuring customer satisfaction in order to improve services, including public relations and promotion.
 Not misleading. - Responsibility to employees The Company treats employees fairly, respects basic human rights, takes care of safety, occupational health and the environment in working properly, including determining remuneration and other benefits, and providing benefits as required by law.
 To promote the development of potential and work progress of all employees.
-Employees are trained to develop skills in other areas as well. - Responsibility to partners Provide fair procurement processes and contract conditions, ensure that partners respect human rights and treat workers fairly.
+Employees are trained to develop skills in other areas as well.

+- Responsibility to partners Provide fair procurement processes and contract conditions, ensure that partners respect human rights and treat workers fairly.
 Be socially and environmentally responsible, including evaluating partners.
-To develop sustainable business operations between each other.

-- Operation Plan and Strategy Department to create sustainability in the business value chain. - Community Responsibility the Company conducts its business with morality and ethics, transparency, fairness and does not exploit society and conducts business responsibly for the benefit of the community.
+To develop sustainable business operations between each other. - Responsibility to competitors The Company conducts its business transparently and does not create unfair competitive advantages.
+Operation Plan and Strategy Department to create sustainability in the business value chain. - Community Responsibility the Company conducts its business with morality and ethics, transparency, fairness and does not exploit society and conducts business responsibly for the benefit of the community.
 By participating in social development.
 Community, Environment, Religion Create and conserve natural resources through various activities such as supporting education for youth and supporting public benefit activities for communities to make communities strong and self-reliant.